![]() |

 Isaiah 66 explains more about this:

-24 Judah and all its towns will live there together, the farmers, and the traveling shepherds.
+24 Judah and all its cities will live there together, along with homesteaders and those who follow their flocks.

 Today there are more Jews in New York city; the Jews are still in diaspora (scattered).